 PA Program Overview

 The FDU PA Program is committed to preparing future socially responsible professionals that possess the academic knowledge, clinical skills, and professional attitudes requisite for providing compassionate patient-centered care in a dynamic healthcare system.
-With that in mind, the program developed its mission & goals and designed a curriculum that would provide learning experiences that promote the acquisition of those same skills.
+With that in mind, the program developed its mission and goals and designed a curriculum that would provide learning experiences that promote the acquisition of those same skills.
 The FDU PA Program developed a two and a half year curriculum leading to a Master of Science (MS) in PA Studies.

 FDU has applied for Accreditation – Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 FDU anticipates matriculating its first class in January 2022, pending achieving Accreditation – Provisional status at the September 2021 ARC-PA meeting.
 Accreditation – Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
 In the event that Accreditation – Provisional status is not achieved, the program will not start in January 2022.